twolfson/grunt-spritesmith/README.md

         - https://github.com/twolfson/spritesheet-templates#templates

 [handlebars]: http://handlebarsjs.com/

+### Retina parameters
+`grunt-spritesmith` supports retina spritesheet generation via `retinaSrcFilter` and `retinaDest`.
+If at least one of these is provided, then we will expect the other and enable retina spritesheet generation.

 ### Algorithms
 Images can be laid out in different fashions depending on the algorithm.
 We use [`layout`][] to provide you as many options as possible.
 At the time of writing, here are your options for `algorithm`: